Freightgames/FreightSecure/README.md

 ## Acknowledgments

 - Educational content based on industry best practices and research
-- Inspired by real-world fraud scenarios in the freight industry "# FreightSecure"
+- Inspired by real-world fraud scenarios in the freight industry